OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 A Transmission Request links together:
 - a Seed
 - a sender identity
-- an array of Transmission Results (see below)
+- an array of Transmission Results that is chronogically ordered - from the oldest ancestor to the most recent.
+See details of Transmission Result below.

 Participants sending User Id and Preferences with bid requests must include a Transmission Request alongside that communication.